andy-roper/roperdot/docs/REFERENCE.md

 - Update VS Code configuration when switching scheme (colors only)

-- Update install for Oracle SQL Developer to support Windows and Linux
+- Update install for Oracle SQL Developer to support Linux

 - Institute use of print_important_message during after after install